Semrush helps you:

 A press release is something that a company writes to let people know about new developments, like company announcements, new hires and product launches.

-Why Send Out a Press Release In 2024?
+Why Send Out a Press Release?

 Why should you even bother writing a press release?